maoxiao/MeshSimplification/README.md

 ###With UI
 The load program (OpenGL) of this version is complied on OS X 10.9.

-So try to run the program on OS X operating system.
+Please run the program on OS X operating system.

 ###No UI
 Usage: **python main.py filename unit**